wilsonmar/Salesforce/README.md

  * Github repos

+Salesforce for Outlook does not work on Mac Office 2011 Outlook.

 ## <a name="ChangeMgmt"> Change Management</a>
-Salesforce was launched in 2000, with SOAP API (web service) was added 2004.
+Salesforce was launched in 2000, with SOAP API (web service) added 2004.
+The Salesforce1 brand name appeared in 2014.

-Three releases are planned per year, named by season such as "Winter 2015", applied gradually to 8,000 customers each (at half-full) on each of 50 production instances.
+Three releases are planned per year, named by season such as "Winter 2015", applied gradually to 8,000 customers each on each of 50 production instances.
 Availability history of each instance is listed at http://www.trust.salesforce.com/trust/instances.

+Salesforce reportedly has 55,000 enterprise customers, 1.5 million individual subscribers, 30 million lines of third-party code,

+(Running on 1,000 machines, half of which are for redundancy. )[http://techcrunch.com/2009/03/23/the-efficient-cloud-all-of-salesforce-runs-on-only-1000-servers/]

+4 copies of each Oracle RAC database Array is maintained via real-time async replication across 2 instances:
+2 on-line and 2 off-line.

 http://www.trust.salesforce.com/
 provides real-time information on system availability, performance history, and security alerts.